 - Internal training is the most obvious LMS use case.
 You can create, deploy, and track all your educational materials from one centralized spot to help your organization’s employees learn a new internal process or just stay up to date on compliance or professional and personal development.

-- An LMS can be used for training external partners of an organization, like resellers or agencies, on brand or product guidelines.
+- An LMS can be used for training external partners of an organization, like resellers or agencies, on brand or product guidelines, or for customer training.

 - Learning management systems can be used for customer training.
 An LMS’s gamification features can help your organization launch a loyalty rewards program to have customers earn bonuses when they complete specific training courses.
 Some companies may even profit from customer training by charging for courses.